dakl/lego-house-lights/README.md

 Particle-controlled lego-parisian-restaurant with http-endpoints.

-Compilation and deployment (flasshing the mcu) is handled by travis-ci.
+Compilation and deployment (flashing the mcu) is handled by travis-ci.